-The internal data logging capabilities of the Aurora are very simple to operate.
+The internal Data Logging capabilities of the Aurora are very simple to operate.
 As long as the nephelometer is operating, the data logger is recording the data.
-The user has to only select the averaging period from the Data Logging Menu (section 3.5.10).
+The user has only to select the averaging period from the Data Logging Menu (section 3.5.10).
 These are:

-- 5 minutes, which allows up to 33 days of data storage. - 1 minute, which allows up to 6 days of data storage.
+- 5 minutes, this allows up to 61days of data storage. - 1 minute, this allows up to 12 days of data storage.